djthorpe/go-dom/pkg/bs/button.md

 # Button

-A **Button** is a clickable element that triggers an action or event.
+**Button** and **OutlineButton** are clickable views that trigger an action or event.
 Buttons are often used to submit forms, open dialogs, or perform other interactive tasks.
-It implements <https://getbootstrap.com/docs/5.3/components/buttons/>.
+They implement <https://getbootstrap.com/docs/5.3/components/buttons/>.

-A **ButtonGroup** is a container for grouping multiple buttons together.
+A **ButtonGroup** is a view for grouping multiple buttons together.
 Button groups are useful for creating toolbars or button sets that share a common purpose.
 It implements <https://getbootstrap.com/docs/5.3/components/button-group/>.

 ## Creating a Button or ButtonGroup